I’ve been a customer of SiteGround since 2015, and this is my personal and unbiased review of the service I’ve received over the last six years!

 It’s actually hard for me to pick one thing that I don’t like about using SiteGround, let alone a bunch of them.

 I’m not that technically minded when it comes to web hosting, so I guess I’m one of those users who’s honestly and generally all-around happy with the service received.

+Absolutely, wholeheartedly, yes.
 I can’t be any more honest and transparent than that.

-Most people, as I said earlier, just want a reliable hosting provider that can get on with the job of hosting their blog or small business website with ease, reliability, and rock-solid security.
+At the end of the day, not everyone is a tech guru.
+As I said earlier, most people just want a reliable hosting provider that can get on with the job of hosting their blog or small business website with ease, reliability, and rock-solid security.

 SiteGround does just that and much more.